drinkrobotics/dispensy/README.md

 I initially adapted it from my own [Trackball](https://git.xythobuz.de/thomas/Trackball) and [Volcano Remote](https://git.xythobuz.de/thomas/sb-py) projects.
 It uses the [Pi Pico SDK](https://github.com/raspberrypi/pico-sdk), licensed as BSD 3-clause, and therefore also [TinyUSB](https://github.com/hathach/tinyusb), licensed under the MIT license.
 Some code is adapted from the TinyUSB examples.
+To control the OLED display, [pico-ssd1306](https://github.com/daschr/pico-ssd1306) is used, licensed under the MIT license.
+Repo metadata is embedded into the project using [cmake-git-version-tracking](https://github.com/andrew-hardin/cmake-git-version-tracking), licensed under the MIT license.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by